Jake Burger Player Props: White Sox vs. Angels

 Jake Burger At The Plate

-- Burger is batting .248 with seven doubles, a triple, 10 home runs and seven walks.
+- Burger has seven doubles, a triple, 10 home runs and seven walks while hitting .264.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.